 Do any of the proposed project work areas show evidence of site preparation?
-No Comment: If yes, ask applicant when the preparation work was completed.
+Yes Comment: The area is a replacement of the columns and the roof because the platform was built before Hurricane Maria, but it was severely damaged by it.
 Are commercial or industrial hazardous facilities at parcel or within visual sight?
 No Comment: Are there signs of underground storage tanks?
-Yes Comment: Septic tank Are above-ground tanks >10 gallons present?
+No Comment: Are above-ground tanks >10 gallons present?
 If Yes, also state condition.
-Yes Comment: 1000-gallon cistern Are 55-gallon drums present?
+Yes Comment: 100-pound propane gas tank for cooking or the dryer (empty).
+Are 55-gallon drums present?
 If Yes, also state condition.
 No Comment: